modernism

 Valerian Pidmohylnyi was accused of affiliation with a counterrevolutionary organization that planned assassination attempts on the Сommunist Party leaders.
 The case was used against 17 other writers, including Hryhoriy Epik, who testified that Pidmohylnyi planned to personally kill one of the organizers of 1932-1933 Holodomor, Pavlo Postyshev.
 Epik and Pidmohylnyi testified against each other during an organized confrontation.
 Pidmohylnyi denied all the accusations made against him.

 In January 1935, the writer eventually confessed to those accusations he had denied only a week prior.
-In interrogation protocol, Pidmohylnyi points out that he was treated politely.
+In the interrogation protocol, Pidmohylnyi points out that he was treated politely.
 Still, it is clear that, similar to other arrested writers, Pidmohylnyi was tortured and forced to confess.
 He was sentenced to 10 years in concentration camps.
 Despite the harsh living conditions, Pidmohylnyi reads Plutarch, remembering his childhood in the steppe, continues to work on translations, and writes letters to his wife.
-He asked her to put in order the draft of a second part of “Povist bez Nazvy” (“A Tale without a Name”), but he didn’t have a chance to finish and publish the text.
+He asked her to put in order the draft of a second part of “Povist bez Nazvy” (“A Tale without a Name”) that he hadn’t had the chance to finish and publish.

 A letter to his son Romasyk (Roman)

 In 1956, the wife of Valerian Pidmohynlyi, Kateryna Chervinska, sent a request to the KGB to inform her whether her husband was still alive.
 The last letter from him was dated 1937.
-Kateryna received Valerian Pidmohylnyi’s death certificate with the date and reason of his death – liver cancer in 1941.
-In reality, a writer was executed in 1937 according to a repeated sentence of NKVD.
+Kateryna received Valerian Pidmohylnyi’s death certificate with the date and reason of his death — liver cancer, 1941.
+In reality, the writer was executed in 1937 according to a repeated sentence of NKVD.

 Death Certificate